-- Level Editor: Of sorts.
-The official randomizer website features the Customizer, which lets the user design their own handcrafted version of the game using the same variables as the randomizer itself.
+- Level Editor: The official randomizer website features the Customizer, which lets the user design their own handcrafted version of the game using the same variables as the randomizer itself.

-- Now, Where Was I Going Again?: Can easily happen when you have over 100 unique item locations to check and dozens of unique items to find, many of which help you gain access to more locations, it's easy to lose track of your immediate destination.
+- Now, Where Was I Going Again?: When you have over 200 unique item locations to check and dozens of unique items to find, many of which help you gain access to more locations, it's easy to lose track of your immediate destination.
 Keeping track of which locations you have and haven't checked and which items give you access to which new locations is very important to ensuring a good run.
 This is taken Up to Eleven in modes such as Keysanity and the Entrance Randomizer.
-Fortunately the third-party item trackers are a godsend to help combat this, including some which keep track of what locations you have access to with your current inventory.
+Fortunately, the third-party item trackers are a godsend to help combat this, including some which keep track of what locations you have access to with your current inventory.
 Some of these trackers, such as EmoTracker, even allow you to save your input so you won't lose track of your progress if your computer loses power for some reason.

-- Pungeon Master: Blind.
-Almost every randomized line he gets is a pun.
+- Pungeon Master: Almost every randomized line Blind gets is a pun.
 Ganon has quite a few of these as well, though not as consistently - sometimes he also has a Shout-Out (for instance, he may quote "In the Flesh?" from Pink Floyd's The Wall).

 - Recurring Boss: Aside from the normal boss refights in Ganon's Tower, the Enemy Randomizer may depending on settings make you fight any one boss any number of times in multiple different dungeons.
 In theory you could end up fighting one single boss thirteen times in one game, as extremely unlikely as that would be.

-- Reward from Nowhere: Happens even more often in the Randomizer than the original game since the somewhat logical context of some of the original game's item locations are often lost during randomization.
-For example: Finding an old book on a bookshelf makes sense but finding the legendary Master Sword there makes less so.
+- Reward from Nowhere: The somewhat logical context of some of the original game's item locations are often lost during randomization.
+For example: finding an old book on a bookshelf makes sense but finding the legendary Master Sword there makes less so.
 Finding a lonely Mushroom on the forest floor is nothing strange but finding the Big Key to Ganon's Tower in the same spot can make you question how responsible the dark lord really is with his stuff.

-- Rocket-Tag Gameplay: May occur when using certain options in the Enemy Randomizer, specifically those that randomize enemy health and/or damage.
+- Rocket-Tag Gameplay: The Enemy Randomizer has options to randomize enemy health and/or damage.
 It's perfectly possible to face enemies that go down in one hit from any one of your weapons but simultaneously deal enough damage to one-shot the player from full health (at least before the player finds too many heart pieces/heart containers).
-If enough enemies happen to receive these properties the game as a whole can start to feel like this trope.

-- The first encounter with Aghanim is often skippable as well since he doesn't hold any Crystal or Pendant, but may be required if there's a required item in the Lumberjack Cave or if there's no other way to get Dark World access.
+- The first encounter with Agahnim is often skippable, since he doesn't hold any Crystal or Pendant, but may be required if there's a required item in the Lumberjack Cave or if there's no other way to get Dark World access.
 It is also possible for the Moon Pearl to be found on the Pyramid in such seeds.
 Twitch chat pretty much lives in hope of the elusive Agahnim or pedestal-required seed.

 - The refight with Armos in the basement of Ganon's Tower can also be skipped if the Big Key doesn't happen to be locked behind it, making it the only one of the three boss refights that can potentially be skipped under normal rules (well, without Sequence Breaking - it's possible to use the hover glitch to skip the Moldorm refight if you have the Boots.
 This isn't considered a major glitch, so it's allowed in most tournaments if you can pull it off without a turbo controller.
 However, that's easier said than done).

 - Sidetrack Bonus: Occasionally you will end up in a situation where you either already have all items needed to beat the game (commonly referred to as "Go-Mode") or at least know where all items you need are located, in which case checking any other remaining item location is unnecessary.
-But even then, sometimes, it can be worth it to go slightly out of your way for the off chance of finding an extra item that isn't strictly speaking required but would nonetheless be very helpful.
-This most commonly happens in search of the Silver Arrows, that greatly speed up several boss fights and especially the fight against Ganon, but can also be done to find the 3rd or 4th Sword upgrade, Half-Magic, or maybe even a defensive item like the Blue or Red Mail.
+But even then, sometimes it can be worth it to go slightly out of your way for the off chance of finding an extra item that, strictly speaking, isn't required, but would nonetheless be very helpful.
+This most commonly happens in search of the Silver Arrows, which greatly speed up several boss fights and especially the fight against Ganonnote , but can also be done to find the 3rd or 4th Sword upgrade, Half-Magic, or maybe even a defensive item like the Blue or Red Mail.

-- Starter Equipment: Is usually the same as in the original game (which is to say, literally nothing but the clothes on your back), but the No Logic setting starts you off with the Pegasus Boots since it relies heavily on major glitches to be completeable and the Boots makes several of those glitches much easier (or, in some cases, possible at all) to execute.
+- Starter Equipment: You usually start the same as in the original game (which is to say, literally nothing but the clothes on your back), but the No Logic setting starts you off with the Pegasus Boots since it relies heavily on major glitches to be completable and the Boots makes several of those glitches much easier (or, in some cases, possible at all) to execute.
 Sword-Assured mode starts you off with a sword.
 The Customizer gives you the option of starting Link off with any equipment of your choosing; "Casual Boots" (which starts the player with the Fighter Sword and Pegasus Boots) is a popular preset among racers.